gytis-ivaskevicius/linux-gpu-debug-helper/arch/gaming/runescape.md

 ```
 ### Jagex Launcher {#jagex_launcher}

-The Jagex Launcher offers installation and shortcuts to each game client
+The Jagex Launcher offers installation and shortcuts to each game client [Executable](Wikipedia:Executable "wikilink")
-[Executable](Wikipedia:Executable "Executable"){.wikilink} and does not Linux support on release.
+and does not Linux support on release.

 #### Unofficial client {#unofficial_client}